 These portraits are conceived as ephemeral constructions of identities.
 Objects, roles and clichés are combined in a multilayered exploration displacing the viewer’s expectations of everyday reality.
 Ordinary found objects of popular and consumer culture, placed un bizarre juxtapositions, are utilized in a playful way to depict not the thing but the effect it produces.
 The photographic fragmented treatment of the female form, without definitive context, as well as the reconfiguration and displacement of found and assembled objects are part of a personal visual vocabulary suggesting innuendoes about beauty, sexuality, femininity, meanings of pleasure.
 “Filter object series” are images of mutable and performed identities; in flux, layered, not clearly evident, constantly changing.
 An assemblage of objects and selves that are perpetually fragmented.

-Born in Greece, Ioanna currently lives and works in Berlin.
+Born in Greece, Ioanna lives and works in Athens and Berlin.

-Her artistic journey in photography started in 2017 when she attended the one-year photography course “Photography: Theories and Creative Practices” at the Athens School of Fine Arts.
+Her artistic journey in photography started in 2017 when she decided to take a leap towards a new career and attended the one-year photography course “Photography: Theories and Creative Practices” at the Athens School of Fine Arts.